Microcirculation Assessment in Shock Patients: The DAMIS Trial

 Resuscitation in Sepsis using Fluid/Volume Responsiveness

-This post is a work in progress blog post for my lecture titled "Resuscitation and Fluid Responsiveness".
-In the lecture, I discuss fluid resuscitation in sepsis in volume responsiveness.
-After all, only 50% of critically ill patients are fluid responsive and 66% of patients in septic shock are volume overloaded on hospital day 1 (Douglas, …
+This is a work-in-progress blog post for my lecture "Resuscitation and Fluid Responsiveness."
+In the lecture, I discuss fluid resuscitation in sepsis and volume responsiveness.
+After all, only 50% of critically ill patients are fluid responsive, and 66% of patients in septic shock are volume overloaded on hospital day 1 (Douglas et al.).
+Those are …

 Continue reading Resuscitation in Sepsis using Fluid/Volume Responsiveness